cardano-foundation/docs-cardano-org/marlowe/get-started-blockly.md

    - the value and currency (token) of the deposit
    - whose account it should be deposited to (a recipient).

-  You can add other actions.
+8. You can add other actions.
 For this, choose actions, add them, and fill out information.
 Respective action will require different types of information.
-Add the ‘close’ tab after ‘continue as’ so that the contract closes after making the deposit.
+Add the *Close* tab after *Continue as* so that the contract closes after making the deposit.

-8. Finally, when all actions are inserted and conditions are added, you can complete your contract by adding a *Close* tab to the main contract.
+9. Finally, when all actions are inserted and conditions are added, you can complete your contract by adding a *Close* tab to the main contract.
 This shows how the contract should behave in case the deposit is not made before the specified timeout.